(Female, Age 50) from Union Grove, WI

 This is a REAL-LIFE job profile written by a Female aged 50 who works as a Mechanical Engineer in Union Grove, WI.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance